November 29, 2020 5 Min Read

 4. Grief isn’t only for death

-To move through grief, the first step is to acknowledge the loss.
+We can grieve the loss of many things, including a job or even a routine.
+To move through grief, the first action is to acknowledge the loss.
 Naming what you feel is necessary and should be supported.

 “Expressing my feelings doesn’t make me weak, too vulnerable,” LaToya says.
 “But it does make me human.”